 Each meeting will consist of a discussion of the previous week's film and a lecture to contextualize topics related to the current week's screenplay and film for use in your Reflection Papers.
-Following that, a film will be screened weekly.
-Attendance at screenings is mandatory for the 122-401 in-class section (even if you have already seen the film) and failure to remain in class for screenings will affect your grade as detailed in the Attendance/Participation section below.
+Following that, time-permitting, a film will be screened weekly; if, however, time does not permit, students will be expected to view the screen outside of class.
+Attendance at in-class screenings is mandatory for 120-501 students (even if you have already seen the film) and failure to remain in class for screenings will affect your grade as detailed in the Attendance/Participation policy.
 No technology is allowed during the screenings.
 Notes on films should be taken on paper.